nowongame/nowongame/README.md

-# Hi 👋 I'm nowongame!
+# Hi 👋, nowongame is here!
-I am the creator of some known communities.
+creator of some known communities.